ankitbioinfo/NiCo_v2/README.md

 </div>

-In the earlier dotplot you can control the size of dot using `circlesize=10` command.
+In the earlier dotplot like way to plot the pathways you can also control the size of dot using `circlesize=10` command.
 ```
 scov.pathway_analysis(cov_out,
 choose_celltypes=['Stem/TA'],